Geographical indications and traditional specialities in the European Union: Relationship to trademark law

 In principle, a similar protection to a geographical indication could be obtained through a collective trademark.
 Indications which serve exclusively to identify the place of origin of goods are not registrable as trademarks under Art.
 6quinquies.B.2 of the Paris Convention for the Protection of Industrial Property (Paris Convention), which has effect in European Union law by Art.
 7 of the Regulation on the Community trade mark (No 40/94) and by Art.
 3 of the Directive to approximate the laws of the Member States relating to trademarks (89/104/EEC); however, marks which also serve to identify the quality of a product originating in a certain region may be registered so long as they have not become generic in the trade concerned.

 Trademarks which have been registered before the registration of a PDO or a PGI may continue to be used, but the registration of an equivalent trademark after the approval of a PDO or PGI is impossible (Art.
 13, Regulation (EC) No 510/2006).
 The existence of a trademark (registered or unregistered) may be a reason to refuse the registration of a PDO or a PGI [Art.
 7(3)(c), Regulation (EC) No 510/2006].
 Hence the Polish geographical designation "Herbal vodka from the North Podlasie Lowland aromatised with an extract of bison grass" (Wódka ziołowa z Niziny Północnopodlaskiej aromatyzowana ekstraktem z trawy żubrowej), so phrased as to avoid infringing the trademark "Żubrówka."

 Special regimes

-The protection of geographical indications for wines and other alcoholic drinks was historically the first to be developed at both national and Community level.
+The protection of geographical indications for wines and other alcoholic drinks was historically the first to be developed at both national and Community levels.
 It is also the only protection which is recognised by the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), administered by the World Trade Organization, although the European Union is pushing for other geographical indications to be included in the Doha Round of world trade negotiations.